ImagingInformatics/hackathon-dataset/README.md

 This is not meant to be an exhaustive collection, the types are chosen based on relevance to imaging patients.

+# Conventions
+- Original TCIA IDs are retained as MRN
+- Accession numbers are used as FHIR IDs for DiagnosticReports

 # Uploading to a FHIR server
     cp fhir_server.yml.dist fhir_server.yml